 "Consider the lilies of the field, how they grow; they neither toil nor spin, yet I tell you, even Solomon in all his glory was not clothed like one of these."
-(Matthew 6:25)
+(Matthew 6:28b-29 NRSV)

-Another story was coming together, as Princess lay in her puddle across my legs.
+Another story was coming together as Princess flopped like a puddle across my legs.
 Relax, she reminded me.
 It was the gift of her royal presence.